-Each stage in a project will have a cost center (location) and discipline (business type) attached.
-Cost centers describe the division of the company which this revenue is linked to.
+Each stage in a project will have a cost centre (location) and discipline (business type) attached.
+Cost centres describe the division of the company which this revenue is linked to.
 Disciplines outline the type of business.
-Each invoice, bill, or staff expense created in Synergy is allocated to a stage, which always have both a cost center and discipline assigned.
-Cost centers and disciplines can be used to map the location that invoice data is transferred to in your accounting system using Accounting add-ons.
+Each invoice, bill, or staff expense created in Synergy is allocated to a stage, which always has both a cost centre and discipline assigned.
+Cost centres and disciplines can be used to map the location that invoice data is transferred to in your accounting system using Accounting add-ons.

 - MYOB AccountRight Live > Income codes = 4-1100, 4-1200, and Expense codes = 5-1100, 6-2100.

 - Xero > Sales revenue account = 200, Supplier Expenses account = 300, and Staff Expenses account = 429.